 Top 10 Reasons to Commit Fraud

 I’m not sure why David Letterman never used this top 10 list.
 Maybe he never had a writer who was a humorous keynote speaker who actually served time for involvement in a white collar conspiracy.
-Or, maybe to world might not have thought these would be funny.
-Maybe you do.

 Keep in mind, I don’t think fraud or crime is a joke.
 That said, I’ve found that my serious keynote presentations, when delivered with humor, have a more profound impact on business professionals.
 They retain more of the life saving lessons I share in my story about choices and consequences.